3 minute read

 At Promethean, the ActivPanel Elements Series of front-of-class displays support the wider return to school.
 In the classroom it boosts engagement which supports better results, facilitates collaboration to build confidence and improve well being, and gives all pupils fair and equal access to the latest tech.
-To request a remote or onsite demo, please get in touch.
+Get in touch to request a remote or onsite demo.

 The State of Technology in Education Report 2020/21